-We have received some great mystery and thriller books recently: Our May 2013 picks for you is a diverse basket of new releases as well as some award-winning novels available in paperback.
+To compile the list of our picks, we read some great titles that we have received recently: Our May 2013 picks for you is a diverse basket of new releases as well as some award-winning novels available in paperback.
 Whether you are a cozy mystery fan or like police procedurals, you will some enjoyable items in our list which we have compiled from an initial list of 150 novels.

 We hope you enjoy reading them!
 You can check out the Amazon page for each book by clicking on the images.

 Award-Winner historical mystery now as paperback: A Simple Murder.
 This book is first in a historical mystery series by Eleanor Kuhns.
 The book won the first crime novel award two years ago by Mystery Writers of America and features Will Rees, a traveling weaver and Revolutionary War veteran who is on his way to meet his son.
 He is asked to solve the murder of a woman among the community of Shakers where his son now lives with a new religious lifestyle.

 This is a great original piece of work: Both because of its setting and the historical period in which the narrative happens.

 A local police procedural novel from New Mexico: When the Devil Doesn’t Show.
 Christine Barber, Tony Hillerman Award winning author, has released a new book featuring detective Gil Montoya in the culturally rich setting of Santa Fe in New Mexico.
 Called to the scene of a burning house, Lucy finds dead bodies inside the still raging flames.
 As the search for the identity of one of the bodies leads us through different chapters, the author presents us an intriguing puzzle which ties past to the present and involves the affairs related to an infamous nuclear testing facility in New Mexico.

 Readers will enjoy the interesting back stories and the rich Santa Fe atmosphere…